RoryQo/Updating-Tech-and-Oil-Shock-Series/Tech Shock/README.md

 When the Galidata-style inputs are rebuilt from a fresh FRED pull, the resulting sample is:

-- Potentially **longer** than the original CG sample, and
+- Potentially **longer** than the original CG sample
-- Incompatible with the hard-coded matrix sizes in the original VAR functions.
+- Incompatible with the hard-coded matrix sizes in the original VAR functions

 To maintain **full compatibility** with the original VAR implementation:

-- The transformed FRED data are first constructed over a long sample.
+- The transformed FRED data are first constructed over a long sample
-- This dataset is then **explicitly truncated** so that the final input matrix has **exactly the same number of observations** as the original CG code expects.
+- This dataset is then **explicitly truncated** so that the final input matrix has **exactly the same number of observations** as the original CG code expects
-- This truncated VAR input matrix is referred to as **`gali_cut`**.
+- This truncated VAR input matrix is referred to as **`gali_cut`**

 Thus:

 - `gali_cut` is the **actual input** to the VAR model in this project
 - The VAR specification and identification scheme are **unchanged**; only the underlying data vector $\( x_t \)$ is updated and truncated to fit the fixed matrix structure

-Running the original VAR on `gali_cut` yields an updated **technology shock series** that is consistent with the original paper but incorporates more recent data (to the extent allowed by the fixed sample length and matrix design).
+Running the original VAR on `gali_cut` yields an updated **technology shock series** that is consistent with the original paper but incorporates more recent data

 ---